 Due to the current situation documents can now be emailed to the Home Office for a Sponsor Licence application.
 There is no need to send original or certified copies of documents.
 We do not know how long this concession will last for.
-Also in many cases Skilled Worker visa applications that previously had to be made from abroad can due to current travel restrictions be made from within the UK.
+Also in many cases Skilled Worker visa applicants that previously had to leave the country and apply from abroad can now due to current travel restrictions, make applications from within the UK.

-For visa applicants in the UK who have applied for a Skilled Worker visa before their visa expired and are waiting for a decision you can start work immediately for the employer.
-This applies where the Certificate of Sponsorship (CoS) has been assigned and the job is the same as in the CoS.
+For visa applicants in the UK who have applied for a Skilled Worker visa before their visa expired and are waiting for a decision you can start work immediately for the employer, if the Certificate of Sponsorship was assigned before 1 January 2021.
+Health and Care visa applicants can start work for a new employer even if the CoS was assigned in 2021.
 This is a temporary measure due to the current COVID-19 situation and possible delays in processing visa applications.

-A UK based organisation that wishes to employ a non EU or EEA visa applicant in the UK on a Skilled worker visa must have a valid sponsor licence, but many sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.
+A UK based organisation that wishes to employ overseas workers in the UK on a Skilled worker visa must have a valid sponsor licence, but many sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.
 Employing someone on a visa is expensive, with various Government fees having to be paid.

 In many cases if the application is refused you will not be able to apply for a Sponsor Licence again for the same company for six months if not longer.
 If the application is rejected because not all the necessary documents have not been provided you should be able to immediately apply for another Licence.
 The alternatives to a visa with a UK employer Sponsor are somewhat limited, and in reality in most cases are not feasible.

-In many cases to employ applicants on a Skilled Worker visa the employer also has to do a Resident Labour Market Test.
-This is not necessary under the Intra-Company Transfer visa scheme.
-In some cases to save time you may wish to apply for a sponsor licence immediately.
+Since the new UK visa points system and the new Skilled Worker visa, which replaced the Tier 2 visa scheme, it is no longer necessary to do the Resident Labour Market Test.
+It was never necessary under the Intra-Company Transfer visa scheme.
 On 6 October 2019 ahead of Brexit the number of occupations in the Shortage Occupation List was greatly expanded. it is now easier for Engineers, IT staff, chefs, and more people in healthcare occupations to gain entry to the UK.

 Workpermit.com's team of visa experts can show you how to obtain a Sponsor Licence by meeting all the conditions of your Sponsor application first time.